Most Requested Hits

 Most Requested Hits is American teen pop singer Aaron Carter's first compilation album and fourth overall album under Jive Records.
-The compilation includes no tracks from Carter's self-titled debut album.
+The compilation includes no tracks from Carter's self-titled debut album, and was released on November 3, 2003.
+The album was initially announced with an accompanying DVD, but it was later cancelled by Jive due to technical issues.